An intrinsic characterization of five points in a $\mathrm{CAT}(0)$ space: Introduction

 \end{definition} The following theorem was proved in \cite{ANN}. \begin{theorem}[Andoni, Naor, and Neiman \cite{ANN}] Let $n$ be a positive integer.
 An $n$-point metric space $X$ admits an isometric embedding into a $\mathrm{CAT}(0)$ space if and only if $X$ satisfies the $(a_{ij})$-quadratic metric inequality for every family $(a_{ij})_{\{ i,j\}\in E}$ of real numbers indexed by $E=\binom{\lbrack n\rbrack}{2}$ such that every $\mathrm{CAT}(0)$ space satisfies the $(a_{ij})$-quadratic metric inequality. \end{theorem} For the original statement of Theorem \ref{ANN-th} in full generality, see \cite[Proposition 3]{ANN}.
 Theorem \ref{ANN-th} tells us that characterizations of those metric spaces that admit an isometric embedding into a $\mathrm{CAT(0)}$ space follow from characterizations of those quadratic metric inequalities that hold true in every $\mathrm{CAT}(0)$ space.
-We will prove the following lemma in Section \ref{criterion-sec}, which is the original motivation for Definition \ref{G(0)-def}. \begin{lemma} Fix a positive integer $n$.
+We will prove the following lemma in Section \ref{criterion-sec}. \begin{lemma} Fix a positive integer $n$.
 Let $V=\lbrack n\rbrack$, and let $E =\binom{V}{2}$.
 Suppose $A=(a_{ij})_{\{ i,j\}\in E}$ is a family of real numbers indexed by $E$ such that every $\mathrm{CAT}(0)$ space satisfies the $(a_{ij})$-quadratic metric inequality.
 Let $E_+(A)\subseteq E$ be the set of all $\{ i,j\}\in E$ with $a_{ij}>0$, and let $G_A =\left( V, E_+(A)\right)$ be the graph with vertex set $V$ and edge set $E_{+}(A)$.
-If a metric space satisfies the $G_A (0)$-property, then it satisfies the $(a_{ij})$-quadratic metric inequality. \end{lemma} We call the graph $G_A$ as in the statement of Lemma \ref{key-lemma} the {\em graph associated to the $(a_{ij})$-quadratic metric inequality}.
+If a metric space satisfies the $G_A (0)$ condition, then it satisfies the $(a_{ij})$-quadratic metric inequality. \end{lemma} We call the graph $G_A$ as in the statement of Lemma \ref{key-lemma} the {\em graph associated to the $(a_{ij})$-quadratic metric inequality}.
 Proposition \ref{G(0)-prop} follows immediately from Lemma \ref{key-lemma} and Theorem \ref{ANN-th}.
-In particular, it follows from Lemma \ref{key-lemma} that if every metric space satisfies the $G(0)$-property for the graph $G$ associated to a given quadratic metric inequality, then the quadratic metric inequality holds true in every metric space whenever it holds true in every $\mathrm{CAT}(0)$ space.
-In Section \ref{four-point-sec}, we will prove that every metric space satisfies the $G(0)$-properties for many graphs $G$ (including all trees for example).
+It also follows from Lemma \ref{key-lemma} that if every metric space satisfies the $G_{A}(0)$ condition for the graph $G_{A}$ associated to the $(a_{ij})$-quadratic metric inequality, then the $(a_{ij})$-quadratic metric inequality holds true in every metric space whenever it holds true in every $\mathrm{CAT}(0)$ space.
+In Section \ref{four-point-sec}, we will prove that every metric space satisfies the $G(0)$ conditions for many graphs $G$ (including all trees for example).